Goldn7799/GRQDB/README.md

 # How To Use

 ## Installation
-you can install this module using yarn, npm or bun (for typescript project)
+you can install this module using yarn, npm or bun (for typescript project) but may you need BUN to run this script as module or server

 **Using Yarn**
 ```